 About the Friends of the Brush-Tailed Rock-Wallaby

 The Friends of the Brush-tailed Rock-wallaby, a non-profit group, was formed in 1995 by residents in Kangaroo Valley, but our membership has expanded to include people from throughout the Shoalhaven, Sydney, other states and overseas.
-We have a strong association with the National Parks and Wildlife Service (Office of Environment and Heritage) and Waterfall Springs Wildlife Sanctuary.
+We have a strong association with the National Parks and Wildlife Service (Department of Planning & Environment).
 We are an Incorporated group with the Department of Fair Trading and have over 100 members, our own Constitution and an Executive Committee.
 We are also a registered Bushcare group and have Tax-deductible donation status.

 - Provide support for and to foster public awareness of the Brush-tailed Rock-wallaby.